taniarolandoc/R1/PROJECT_SUMMARY.md

 - **Database Tables**: 9
 - **Views/Templates**: 12
 - **CSS Lines**: 600+
-- **Educational Articles**: 6
+- **Campaign Templates**: Multiple

 ## Future Enhancements (Post-MVP)

 As outlined in the PRD:
-- AI-based recommendation engine
+- AI-based restaurant viability assessment
-- Real pension fund API integration
+- Payment processor integration
+- Mobile app for iOS and Android
+- Secondary market for investment trading
+- Rewards program for active investors
+- Partnership with restaurant associations
+- Expansion to food trucks and catering
 - Advanced analytics and reporting
-- Mobile app development
-- Notification system
-- Fund comparison tools
-- Social features

 ## Conclusion

-The Pension Investment Web App has been fully implemented according to the PRD specifications.
+TastyFund has been fully implemented according to the PRD specifications.
 All core features are functional and ready for testing.
-The application provides users with a comprehensive platform to track, understand, and optimize their pension funds with personalized recommendations and educational resources.
+The platform provides a comprehensive crowdfunding solution connecting restaurants with investors through verified campaigns, milestone tracking, and blockchain-powered transparency.

 **Status**: ✅ Ready for Testing and Deployment